codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.1.0.md

 ## Product enhancements

+-   Updated the design of the **Code patterns** page to make the currently selected tool more noticeable.
+(CY-6021)
 -   Added support for the ESLint plugin [<span class="skip-vale">eslint-plugin-es</span>](https://github.com/mysticatea/eslint-plugin-es){: target="_blank"} to disallow the syntax of specific ECMAScript versions.
 (CY-5968)
 -   Moved the code coverage setup page under the repository **Settings**, tab **Coverage**.
 The new page includes a list of the most recent coverage reports uploaded to Codacy to [help you troubleshoot your coverage setup](../../coverage-reporter/index.md#uploading-coverage).
 (CY-5399)